-BASILICA OF ST JOHN LATERAN (in the pullman before arriving at the basilica)
+VISIT THE BASILICA OF ST. JOHN LATERAN

+(in the pullman before arriving at the basilica)

-Guide: The Cathedral of the Most Holy Savior and of Saints John the Baptist and the Evangelist in the Lateran is the oldest and highest ranking of the four papal major basilicas, giving it the unique title of "Archbasilica".
+Guide: The Cathedral of the Most Holy Savior and of Saints John the Baptist and the Saint John the Evangelist in the Lateran is the oldest and highest ranking of the four papal major basilicas, giving it the unique title of "Archbasilica".
 Because it is the oldest public church in the city of Rome, it is the oldest and most important basilica of the Western world, and houses the cathedra of the Roman bishop.

+the cathedra of the Roman bishop.
 It has the title of ecumenical mother church of the Catholic faithful.